Walking & Hiking

 Bush walking is a great way to experience the natural beauty of Mt Stirling.
 With an abundance of natural flora in full bloom and cool mountain temperature, summer is an ideal time to explore the Resort.

 Traveling on foot offers a unique way to enjoy the mountain – one that appeals to all the senses.
 Wander through snow gum woodlands and grasslands or trek to the summit and take in the magnificent views – the choice is yours!
+Please note that snowshoes are required when walking on groomed ski trails during the declared ski season.

 Pick your own path or join a group and let an experienced guide show you the way.